thumbimigwe/form-submission/README.md

 * Boiler plate HTML Form
 * Add Firebase web link to form and results
 * Insert event options for the week
-    -in the form and results page
+    - in the form and results page